Free Christmas clarinet sheet music scores

 The clarinet can trace its roots back to the Stone Age -- when denizens

 crafted flutes out of hollowed bone!
-Perhaps the scales were not
+Perhaps the scales were not perfect

-need to be standard or perfect.
+to be standard or perfect.

 The woodwind family of instruments evolved from the basic bone flutes.
 Scales and tuning became standardized as musicians began playing together; reeds were introduced as a method of creating the initial sound.
 Clarinets are a little special, though.
 They did not evolve naturally, but were instead a direct development from an existing instrument -- the chalumeau.